yiyus/lma/README.md

 * The relative change metric `rel` is the minimum relative change between successive accepted solutions either in the the sum of squared residuals or in the parameters themselves

 * In addition to being used for the definition of default values, `⎕CT` is also the baseline for adaptive floor damping

+* The perturbation to estimate the Jacobian `pert` and the scaling factor for loss functions `scale` can be either scalar values, or vectors of the same length of respectively the parameters and the residuals

+* Loss functions and their respective weights, as well as their default values for the scaling parameter are defined in the namespace `Loss`

 ### `LM` Operator